guglielmobartelloni/sftp-tui/README.md

-# SSSFTP - Super Simple SFTP client
+# SFTP-TUI - A TUI cilent for SFTP
 Super simple SFTP client written in GO

 ## License